 Instead of working from an isolated corner of your home, go out there and start working from cafes or from a co-working space.
 It helps tremendously.
 You can find other freelancers and make friends.
 It provides you with a lively environment.
 You do not miss spending time in the office or having amazing co-workers around.
 Being amongst the people will make you feel comfortable in general social situations.
-Read our blog to decide where to work from based on your requirements?
+Read our blog to decide where to work based on your requirements.

 4. Be a part of a team/club

-A pro tip from us – as you have work timing flexibility, try to schedule your workouts at odd timings.
+A pro tip from us – as you have work timing flexibility, try to schedule your workouts at odd times.
 Doing this will give you a chance to meet other similar kinds of people who work from home or have odd work timings.
 The same goes with having meals at restaurants, try to go during off-peak hours.

 Start making strategic plans.
 Join clubs or meet your clients over coffee or pizza.
 Speaking out loud to other humans is essential for mental health.
 Following the mentioned tips could help you feel the liveliness and joy again.
 Remember life is also about prioritizing family and celebrating your friendships.
 You do not want your loved ones to forget what your face looks like.